-Chimney: Existing 6"/152mm Code-approved Lined Masonry Chimney or 6"/152mm Inside Dia.
-UL/ULC Listed Type HT manufactured chimney.

-Furnace Cement (manufacturer recommends Rutland Code 78 or equivalent)
+- Chimney: Existing 6°° Code-approved lined masonry chimney or 6°° inside dia. manufactured chimney system listed to UL 103 HT (US)/ULC-S629 (CDN) listed. - Furnace Cement (manufacturer recommends Rutland Code 78 or equivalent)

 CAUTION: STOVE IS HEAVY.
-MAKE SURE YOU HAVE ADEQUATE HELP AND USE PROPER LIFTING TECHNIQUES WHENEVER MOVING STOVE.
+ENSURE ADEQUATE HELP AND USE PROPER LIFTING TECHNIQUES WHENEVER MOVING STOVE.

-Uncrate the stove and remove all cardboard and styrofoam packing materials and protective poly bag.
-Remove pedestal base, sides, front, top, ash drawer and ash drawer support from the carton.
-(Save packing materials for further assembly.)
+1. Uncrate the stove and remove all packing materials and protective poly bag.
+Remove the base skirting parts and hardware pack from inside the firebox.

-NOTICE: DO NOT remove ceramic blanket material from inside stove pipe opening (Fig. 1).
+NOTICE: DO NOT REMOVE CERAMIC BLANKET material from inside stove pipe opening (figure 1).
 This blanket provides an air seal on the side walls of the stove to direct combustion gasses over the secondary combustion tubes before exiting via the chimney.
-DO NOT REMOVE the ceramic blanket or your stove will not operate properly.
+DO NOT REMOVE THE CERAMIC BLANKET or your stove will not operate properly.

-Figure 1 - DO NOT remove ceramic blanket from inside stove pipe opening.
+Figure 1 - DO NOT REMOVE CERAMIC BLANKET from inside stove pipe opening.
 This is NOT packing material but an integral component of the stove combustion system.